ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     \label{fig:SensorDistance}
 \end{figure}

-## Altitude Sensor
+### Altitude Sensor

+Altitude sensors measure the altitude of the block relative to a predefined frame of reference.

+Its settings are shown in figure \ref{fig:SensorAltitude} and are as follows:

 - Altitude: in meters above the frame of reference, $1 \text{ block} = 0.25 \text{ m}$
-- Output value: from $-1$ to $1$
+- Output value: from $-1$ to $1$, explained in \nameref{output-value}
-- Frame of reference
+- Frame of reference: position of the $0$ altitude point
-  - Ignore waves: fixed altitude at the average sea level
+  - Ignore waves: fixed at the average sea level
-  - Relative to waves: altitude of the water below the sensor
+  - Relative to waves: at the position of the water surface at the horizontal coordinates of the sensor
-  - Outside of high seas, both options are equivalent
+  - Outside of high seas and when the wave setting is set to disabled, both options are equivalent
-  - On space sector, it's the max value while outside an atmosphere and close to the center of the planet while inside one
+  - On space sector, it's a "MAX" value while outside an atmosphere and the distance to a point close to the center of the planet while inside of one
 - Trigger
-  - Normal: sends an output when it's above the altitude you set
+  - Normal: sends an output when the altitude is above the configured value
-  - Below: sends an output when it's below the altitude you set
+  - Below: sends an output when the altitude is below the configured value
 - Outputs

 \begin{figure}[H]